edu-xored/memorise/README.md

 * then open URL at browser:
 http://localhost:8080

-You will see login page is everything was ok.
+You will see login page if everything was ok.

 ##Project technical details